Madam C. J. Walker Manufacturing Company: 1910–1981

 In January 1910, Walker and her husband traveled to Louisville, Kentucky where she offered stock to Reverend Charles H. Parrish and Alice Kelly.
-The pair suggested that Walker write to Booker T. Washington for support of her company.
+The pair suggested that Walker write to Booker T. Washington requesting investment.
 She wrote to Washington, requesting his aid in raising $50,000 to form a stock company.
-Washington replied, "I hope very much you may be successful in organizing the stock company and that you may be successful in placing upon the market you preparation," but did not offer his assistance.
+Washington replied, "I hope very much you may be successful in organizing the stock company and that you may be successful in placing upon the market you preparation," but did not offer funding.

-Walker and her husband arrived in Indianapolis, Indiana on 10 February 1910.
+Walker and her husband arrived in Indianapolis, Indiana, on February 10, 1910.
 Seeking residence with Dr. Joseph Ward on Indiana Avenue, Indianapolis's African-American thoroughfare, Walker opened a salon in his home where she hosted sales agents and clients.
 Between February and April 1910, Walker grew her customer base.
 Multi-level marketing was Walker's most successful strategy.

 By August 1910, Walker had 950 sales agents and thousands of clients coming through the salon.

-With her client base growing, Walker sought out two Indianapolis lawyers, Freeman Ransom, and Robert Lee Brokenburr.
+With her client base growing, Walker sought out two Indianapolis lawyers, Freeman Ransom and Robert Brokenburr.

-In the summer of 1910, Walker asked Brokenburr to draft articles of incorporation for the Madam C.J.
-Walker Manufacturing Company of Indiana.
-The mission of the company was to, "sell a hairgrowing, beautifying, and scalp disease-curing preparation and clean scalps the same."
+In the summer of 1910, Walker asked Brokenburr to draft articles of incorporation for the Madam C. J. Walker Manufacturing Company of Indiana.
+The company's mission was to "sell a hairgrowing, beautifying, and scalp disease-curing preparation and clean scalps the same."
 Walker, her husband, and daughter were named the sole members of the board of directors.